 Sign Up Now: FlexOffers Publisher Application

-Like I said before, there is no one affiliate network that’s going to serve all your needs.
+Like I said before, no one affiliate network’s going to serve all your needs.

 Some merchants only have their products on one affiliate network, which means publishers (that’s you) usually need to join multiple platforms to get the most out of their affiliate marketing efforts.

 ShareASale is important to us because it’s home to a number of companies that help business owners perform better on social media.
 Since those types of companies are related to our niche, it made sense for us to join the network.

 - Timely payouts.
 ShareASale is a capable network that is home to about 4,000 merchants, 1,000 of which are exclusive to them.
 I have never had a problem with ShareASale (which is more than can be said for a number of companies we work with) and they’ve always paid out in a timely manner.

 - Low funds notifications.
 One of the things I like about ShareASale is that they will notify me if a publisher is low on funds — this is important to me because if I know a certain company is balking on their payments to affiliates, I can choose to cut ties with them or replace their ads with another, more reputable company.
 It doesn’t happen often, but it has happened, so I really like ShareASale giving us a heads up.

 - Poor tracking.
 Some of their advanced tracking features are a little outdated (their SubID tracking system has annoying limitations).

 - Poor user experience.
 My biggest gripe would be that the visual appearance of the platform is a little bit dated, and at times, somewhat hard to use.
 They could probably benefit from a website makeover.

 Overall, still a useful site in our affiliate marketing repertoire.
 I recommend signing up with them.